top of page

 Curriculum Vitae

-Blue clickable boxes highlight key credentials for faster scanning and let users jump straight to the websites.
+Clickable boxes highlight key credentials in blue for faster scanning and let users jump straight to the websites.

 Card design for projects and blog posts uses visual hierarchy to spotlight the most important work, while keeping everything else in simple text.